rixktl/CathayPacificAuto/README.md

 # CathayPacificAuto
-To automate the task of finding minimal cost for flight with Cathay Pacific.
+To automate the task of finding minimal cost for flight with Cathay Pacific.<br/>
 This tool currently available on MacOS.

 ## Development